 The CFD & HSE Simulation Research Group utilizes advanced numerical techniques to address critical challenges in industrial process safety, occupational health and safety, indoor air quality, air pollution, multiphase flows, chemical reaction engineering, porous scale modelling, and public health.
 Through rigorous numerical simulations, we provide in-depth understanding and predictive capabilities for complex phenomena across these interconnected domains.
 Furthermore, we are increasingly incorporating AI/ML algorithms with our numerical data obtained to provide enhanced critical insights, achieve more accurate predictions, faster analysis, and optimized solutions for a wide spectrum of vital industrial and public health issues.
 This interdisciplinary approach fosters a deeper understanding of complex phenomena and facilitates the development of more effective strategies for enhancing safety, health, and environmental protection.

-A critical consideration, often posing a higher risk, is the potential for toxi releases occuring outdoors to impact occupants withing nearby indoor environments.
-The ingress and subsequent entrapment of hazardous gases indoors can lead to significantly accelerated accumulation, potentially reaching lethal dosages more readily than in open-air conditions.
+A critical consideration, often posing a higher risk, is the potential for toxic releases occuring outdoors to impact occupants withing nearby indoor environments.
+The ingress and subsequent entrapment of hazardous gases indoors can lead to significantly accelerated accumulation, potentially reaching lethal dosages more readily than in open-air conditions (Fig. 2).
 Despite this pronounced risk, there remains a notable lack of data in empirical data and comparative studies regarding appropriate modelling techniques and effective mitigation strategies for indoor exposure.
 Consequently, we utilize advanced CFD techniqeus to specifically investigate phenomena such as toxic building ingress and to perform rigorous risk assessments based on dose-response methodologies.
 The proposed methodology will serve as a guide for the improvement of relevant risk assessment tools and future studies.

 Furthermore, we harness the power of AI and ML algorithms to extract deeper insights from our numerical data, enabling advanced hazard identification, predictive risk modeling, and sophisticated scenario analysis.
 By modelling the fluid dynamics of critical events, we contribute directly to the design of inherently safer processes and developing effective risk mitigation strategies.
 The strategic integration of AI and ML significantly elevates our process safety capabilities, resulting in safer operations, substantial risk reduction, and enhanced environmental stewardship.
 This data-driven approach paves the way for a more proactive and effective safety management system.